AjayTyler/simple-sql-style-guide/style-guide-overview.md

 I recommend the following format:

-- `SELECT` statements with columns listed on their own lines, indented one tab
+- `SELECT` statements with columns listed on their own lines, indented one level
 - `FROM` / `JOIN` on their own line and aliased with a meaningful name that's unique within the query
 - Explicitly list the join type (`INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN`, `FULL OUTER JOIN`)
 - Joins have a short, meaningful alias